 Since we’re talking about customer retention emails, let’s lean into the types of heavy-hitter emails that keep customers coming back.

 There are three you should definitely have in your wheelhouse, and all of them can be automated.

 After someone either signs up for your email list or purchases something from you, it’s important to consider how you’re going to make your first inbox impression.

-These are two separate paths for the customer journey, but both require something simple:
+These are two separate paths for , but both require something simple: